 Recommended Acclimation Process

 Establishing consistent current living conditions at the jobsite is the critical starting point.
-This means that air conditioning or heating systems have been running for at least five days, creating an ideal environment of 65-70 degrees at 35-40% relative humidity.
+This means that air conditioning or heating systems have been running for at least five days, creating an ideal environment of 60-80 degrees at 35-50% relative humidity, with certain geographic exceptions.
 If air conditioning is not yet (or will not be) installed, fans and dehumidifiers should be utilized to mimic normal living conditions.
 If it is a new construction site, the building should be completely enclosed with all windows and doors installed, and all wet construction elements – such as plastering, drywall, or concrete – should be completed and dry.

 The hardwood flooring planks will arrive with approximately 7 percent moisture content.
-Test the moisture content of the subfloor at multiple locations to get a baseline.
+Test the moisture content of the subfloor at multiple locations (recommended 40 tests per 1000ft) to get a baseline.
 If the subfloor measures 12 percent moisture content, you need to bring the flooring planks to within 2 percent of that.
-To acclimate effectively, the planks should be unpacked from their boxes and stacked with stickers to allow air circulation on all sides.
-If the moisture content of the subfloor and new planks are within 2 percent right off the bat, then acclimation is not necessary.
+To acclimate effectively, the planks should be unpacked from their boxes and stacked to allow air circulation on all sides.
+If the moisture content of the subfloor and new planks are within 2 percent right off the bat, we still recommend 48 hours for the floor to get comfortable in its new environment.

 For engineered hardwood flooring, some people mistakenly believe that the product’s greater structural stability eliminates the need for acclimation.
 Though it is true that engineered products do not swell and shrink with environmental fluctuations as much as solid hardwoods, they do still have the capacity to expand and contract.
 As such, they also should be acclimated to the surrounding environment, as judged by comparative moisture reading between the flooring and the sub-floor, even if the subfloor is concrete.
 Engineered floors are particularly susceptible in extremely dry locations, so that climatic concern should be taken into account.